AI in crypto

 Akash Network is a network for cloud computing.

-Fetch.AI provides automation for Web 3.0 systems and services.
+Fetch.AI provides for automating Web 3.0 systems and services.

 Singularity.net is a decentralized AI marketplace that aims to create a super brain.